hankypoo7/zphish/README.md

 ### Installation

-- Just, Clone this repository -
+- Just clone this repository -
   ```
   git clone --depth=1 https://github.com/hankypoo7/zphish.git
   ```

-- Now go to cloned directory and run `zphish.sh` -
+- Now go to the cloned directory and run `zphish.sh` -
   ```
   $ cd zphish
   $ bash zphisher.sh
   ```

-- On first launch, It'll install the dependencies and that's it. ***Zphish*** is installed.
+- On first launch, it'll install the dependencies and that's it. ***Zphish*** is installed.

 ##